About | Guidelines | Destinies | Characters

 Linked Casting

-Spells can target other spells, allowing them to combine effects or negate aspects of each other.
+Spells can target other spells, allowing them to combine or negate each other's effects.

 Rituals